-An abundance of small game can also be pursued throughout Kentucky.
+A wealth of small game species can also be pursued throughout Kentucky.
 Now, the largest elk herd in the eastern United States is providing elk hunters with all new opportunities in eastern Kentucky.
-Over 100 Wildlife Management Areas are open to public hunting in Kentucky, as well as large portions of the Daniel Boone National Forest and Land Between the Lakes National Recreation Area.
+Over 80 Wildlife Management Areas are open to the public during Kentucky hunting seasons, as well as large portions of the Daniel Boone National Forest and Land Between the Lakes National Recreation Area.
 For more information, including Kentucky hunting seasons, required licenses and permit details, visit the Kentucky Department of Fish and Wildlife Resources.
 The Kentucky hunting and fishing scene makes for a true sportsman's paradise–start planning your trip today!